 In a similar vein, you should not treat pro rata employees any more or less favourably than part-time, or full-time, workers.

 There is no set formula for this, as long as you treat them equally and fairly, and have this policy set out in the employee contracts and handbook, you should be safe.

 If the member of your team has bank holidays off as part of their entitled annual leave and is then sick on a public holiday, you should allow the employee to take the annual leave at a later time.

 However, if the staff member has time off in addition to their entitled annual leave, and is then sick, what happens is dependent on the terms of their contract.

 It isn’t unheard of for employees to feign illness when they are not entitled to paid leave.
-If you believe they're lying about their illness, you need to conduct a formal investigation and follow disciplinary procedure if necessary.
+If you believe they're lying about their illness, you need to conduct a formal investigation and follow disciplinary procedures if necessary.

 Making false accusations, or outright refusing to pay the employee SSP (if they’re entitled to it) is likely to result in a constructive dismissal claim.

 The first and most important thing you need to consider when assessing holiday entitlement for an employee on maternity leave is this:

 Current UK law entitles any individual on maternity leave to all the terms and conditions she normally has during the period she is absent from work.

 You need to return to the staff member's contract for a conclusive answer.
 Are they normally entitled to paid public holidays?